martinkean/grid-cards-project/README.md

 This is the Repo for my final project, which I finished in October 2024.
 This Repo will be deployed via Netlify.

-My project is a Portfolio/Other that showcases by design practice.
+My project is a Portfolio/Other that showcases my design practice.

 Yay!